shukriadams/tetrifact/docs/development.md

 ## Test

+To run tests natively from the command line (requires dotnetcore sdk)  run

+    cd /src
+    dotnet test /p:AltCover=true

 To run tests in a container (requires bash && Docker)

     cd /tests
     sh ./test.sh

 This is mostly intended for running tests on CI systems like Travis.
-To run tests natively from the command line (requires dotnetcore sdk)  run

     cd /src
     dotnet test /p:AltCover=true